Is Tarry Stool an Emergency? Melena in Dogs – Causes, Symptoms, and When to Rush to the Vet

 Blood isn’t always the bright red color we expect to see.
 In the poop, blood looks like blood only when the bleeding is in the large intestine or rectum.

-When the bleeding happens higher up in the digestive tract, or blood from the mouth or respiratory tract is swallowed, the digestive processes change what it looks like.
+When the bleeding happens higher up in the digestive tract, or blood from the mouth or respiratory tract is swallowed, the digestive processes change its appearance.

 It is still blood.